Development

 Wellcome Sanger Institute

 The Insitute site uses Wordpress for it's administration interface, James was responsible for the creation of custom objects using Base Theme Class and ACF/Pro.
-He developed a number of the CSS/Javascript components for sliders, filtered searches etc. The public facing site is static HTML site which is produced from the admin site by James' fetcher script.
+He developed a number of the CSS/Javascript components for sliders, filtered searches etc.

 Wellcome Sanger Institute - People directory